qpdf/qpdf/manual/cli.rst

 way, except underlay pages are drawn underneath the page to which they are applied, possibly obscured by the original page, and overlay files are drawn on top of the page to which they are applied, possibly obscuring the page.
-You can combine overlay and underlay.
+You can combine overlay and underlay, but you can only specify each option at most one time.

 The default behavior of overlay and underlay is that pages are taken from the overlay/underlay file in sequence and applied to